Bruce S. Jones

 Bruce S. Jones (February 12, 1883 – August 19, 1981) was an American politician who served as the 37th Mayor of Cheyenne, Wyoming.

 Early life

 Bruce S. Jones was born in 1883, in Laramie, Wyoming.
 During World War I he enlisted into the United States Army and served at the Presidio in San Francisco, California.
 However, due to health problems he was not able to serve overseas.

 Career

 On October 19, 1943, he, Al Kay, Gus Fleischli, and J.A.
-Buchanan received the four highest amounts of votes out of nine candidates in the city council primary.
+Buchanan received the four highest number of votes out of nine candidates in the city council primary.
 On November 2, he and Fleischli defeated Kay and Buchanan, who were the incumbents.

 Mayor

 On March 20, 1944, Mayor Ira L. Hanna was arrested at a city council meeting and Chief of Police Jesse B. Ekdall, Captain Gerald J. Morris, and Sergeant E. K. Violette later voluntarily turned themselves in.
 Jones and Gus Fleischli, the remaining members of the city council following Hanna's arrest, voted to make juvenile officer F. B. McVicar the acting chief of police.
 After all four men were convicted on charges of soliciting and accepting bribes Jones and Fleischli approved a resolution that declared the position of mayor vacant due to Hanna's conviction and appointed Jones as acting mayor on May 8.

 On May 17, 1944, Jones appointed McVicar to serve as chief of police to serve the remainder of Ekdall's two year term.
 In September, he resigned from his position on the city council and officially became mayor.
 George L. Kemp was appointed to replace Jones on the city council and as commissioner of finance.

 On October 9, 1945, he announced that he would not run in the mayoral primary election.